-We recognise and appreciate that quality education requires close cooperation between the school and the home and we want parents to feel involved in the life of the school.
+We recognise that high quality education requires close co-operation between the school and the home and we want parents to feel involved in the life of the school.
 If any aspect of your daughter's education causes you concern, please let us know.